MicrosoftDocs/visualstudio-docs/mac/razor.md

 # Create Razor web apps

 This guide offers an introduction to creating your first Razor web app.
-For more in-depth guidance, see the [Introduction to Razor Pages in ASP.NET Core](/aspnet/core/razor-pages/index).
+For more in-depth guidance, see [Introduction to Razor Pages in ASP.NET Core](https://docs.microsoft.com/aspnet/core/razor-pages/index).

 Visual Studio for Mac provides support for Razor editing, including IntelliSense and syntax highlighting in *.cshtml* files.